ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Sorting Branches {#branch-sorting}

-Implementations should sort the branches of the tree of connection options in order of their preference rank.
+Implementations should sort the branches of the tree of connection options in order of their preference rank, from most preferred to least preferred.
 Leaf nodes on branches with higher rankings represent connection attempts that will be raced first.
 Implementations should order the branches to reflect the preferences expressed by the application for its new connection, including Selection Properties, which are specified in {{I-D.ietf-taps-interface}}.